 Recent Stories about the Council

 Today, we would like to introduce a new video series to compliment our ‘Playtesting series’ called: ‘Deck Tech’.
 In this series, we will be taking an in-depth look at different decks that appeared during our playtesting.
-The first installment is
+The first installment is a control deck designed by one of our playtesters, titled “Ben Gentry Control”.

 See All Council Related Stories